 Undergraduate Study Abroad Program (fall, spring, academic year)

-- Pre-semester intensive Hebrew or Arabic language course (i.e., Ulpan)
+- Pre-semester intensive Hebrew language course (i.e., Ulpan), with Hebrew and Arabic language offered during the semester

 - English-taught courses at the Rothberg International School in a wide variety of subjects